-- A proposal should be submitted by a U.S. Israel Consortium of at least two (2) entities from each country, including commercial companies and / or research institutes and / or universities (the Israel participants must include at least one commercial company). - The Consortium must have one (1) U.S. Lead (henceforth: "USL") and one (1) Israel Lead (henceforth: "ILL"), which may be a research institution or a commercial company.

-- The ILL / USL will be responsible to the Consortium and to the EC for the management and reporting of both the technical and fiscal (the Budget) activities of their CMs, accordingly. - A given Consortium may submit only one (1) Proposal per the research topic areas stated in sections 2.2 - 2.5.
-(A given Consortium can submit several proposals, but for one of these research topic areas.) - The CMs all agree to share risk involvement in the Proposal and rewards.
-The nature of the business relationship between the CMs is that of sharing both in the technology's development program (the Proposal) and in the revenues derived from its subsequent commercialization. - If applicable, at least one of the CMs should possess intellectual property rights to the Technologies being developed; - The ILL / USL have responsibility for managing sub-contractual arrangements with CMs from their respective countries. - Changes in Consortium membership require prior approval by the EC.
+- A proposal should be submitted by a U.S. Israel Consortium of at least two (2) entities from each country, including commercial companies and / or research institutes and / or universities (the Israel participants must include at least one commercial company). - The Consortium must have one (1) U.S. Lead (henceforth: "USL") and one (1) Israel Lead (henceforth: "ILL"), which may be a research institution or a commercial company. - The ILL / USL will be responsible to the Consortium and to the EC for the management and reporting of both the technical and fiscal (the Budget) activities of their CMs, accordingly. - A given Consortium may submit only one (1) Proposal per the research topic area. - The CMs all agree to share risk involvement in the Proposal and rewards.
+The nature of the business relationship between the CMs is that of sharing - both in the technology's development program (the Proposal) and in the revenues derived from its subsequent commercialization. - If applicable, at least one of the CMs should possess intellectual property rights to the Technologies being developed; - The ILL / USL have responsibility for managing sub-contractual arrangements with CMs from their respective countries. - Changes in Consortium membership require prior approval by the EC.